How to Travel and Combine Work, Life, Vacation

 I do like to travel despite all of that.

-My take may be most useful for speakers and coaches, but others can also find some ideas in there.
+My take may be most useful for speakers, coaches, but other knowledge workers can also find some ideas in there.

 Before I go on a few words of caution: